TeaAndSauce/ce303_assignment/README.md

 # CE303 Assignment
-My assignment for Advanced Programming which is to make a multi-player board game.
+My assignment for Advanced Programming which is to make a multi-player board game using client/server communication.
 <hr>
 JRE Version:  1.8.0_144 <br />
 JDK Version:  1.8.0_144 <br />